Foods that are good for your skin

 Wholegrains

 Healthy digestion is essential for the complexion – because if your body can’t get rid of waste efficiently, toxins will build up and show on your skin.
-Wholegrains, like in wholemeal bread and pasta, are packed with fibre for your digestion (which also means they keep you feeling full up), iron and vitamin B. Swap your usual processed ‘white’ carbs for wholegrain versions, such as granary bread in place of white sliced loaves and brown rice for your usual long-grain.
+Wholegrains, like in wholemeal bread and pasta, are packed with fibre for your digestion (which also means they keep you feeling full up), iron and vitamin B. Swap your usual processed ‘white’ carbs for whole grain versions, such as granary bread in place of white sliced loaves and brown rice for your usual long-grain.

-Probiotic yogurt
+Probiotic yoghurt

 Green tea